meleu/meleudotdev/atomic-ideas/heuristics.md

 ---
 # Heuristics vs. Algorithms, or why questions are more important than the answers

+> You might think of heuristics as the guides for the trials in "trial and error."

 Heristic is a way to think how to discover a solution rather than having a solution.